We all have a cultural lens. It is formed deep within our brains during childhood. So deeply, in fact, that many of us don’t even realize it is there.

 - Don’t mention or notice people who speak languages other than your own.

 - Don’t make eye contact with people who look, act or dress differently than you do.

 - Don’t mention skin color.

 When I started this blog in 2017, these were mine.
-They are ideas that I somehow learned in my childhood and am struggling to unlearn.
+They are ideas that I somehow learned in my childhood and am fighting to unlearn.
 Each time I hear or see my son “break” one of these rules, something inside me screams.
 Yet, I know that these limits no longer serve me and will not serve him.
 I have to let them go.